ulisesgomez120/toxic-ingredient-filter/knowledge-base/subscription-tasks.md

 ## Success Criteria

-1. ✅ Users can authenticate directly in popup
+1. ✅ Users can view their subscription status
-2. ✅ Users can view their subscription status
+2. ✅ Users can upgrade/downgrade subscriptions
-3. ✅ Users can upgrade/downgrade subscriptions
+3. ✅ Feature access is properly controlled
-4. ✅ Feature access is properly controlled
+4. ✅ Settings page functions correctly
-5. ✅ Settings page functions correctly
+5. ✅ Subscription check function works
-6. [ ] Extension properly checks subscription status
+6. [ ] Fix UI update issues
 7. [ ] Features are correctly gated by subscription tier
 8. [ ] Subscription flow is smooth and user-friendly
 9. [ ] Error handling is robust and informative